DC grid as network infrastructure in industry

 The smart grid

 The integration of the electronics into the motor, made possible by the elimination of filters and rectifiers, also enables better recording of status parameters.
-With the help of status parameters such as temperature, energy requirements or error messages from the individual components, network management can ensure energy cost and process-optimised production control.
+With the help of status parameters such as temperature, energy requirements or error messages from the individual components, network management within a DC grid can ensure energy cost and process-optimised production control.
 This is a basic prerequisite for the successful implementation of the Industry 4.0 standard.

 For a long time, “never change a running system” applied to industrial energy supply.
 In times of a massive rethink of energy policy and a technological leap in the development of energy storage and power electronics, this attitude is no longer justified.
-In addition to a significant reduction in costs and a saving in energy requirements, production supplied via the DC grid is more robust with regard to fluctuating grid quality and is able to react flexibly to changing energy supplies.
+In addition to a significant reduction in costs and a saving in energy requirements, production supplied via the DC grid is more robust with regard to fluctuating grid quality.
+It is able to react flexibly to changing energy supplies.